koraytugay/koraytugay.github.io/content/spring/spring-developer-exam.md

 ### Environment
 Spring provides a way to access the environment in which the current application is using with a bean of type `org.springframework.core.env.Environment`.
 This bean models two key aspects of an application environment: __properties__ and __profiles__.

-Environment can be injected as simple as follows:
+The `Environment` instance can be injected as simple as follows:

 ```java
 @Component